ABOUT THE PROJECT

 THE WEC BRIEFING SERIES

 The Worcester Education Collaborative is harnessing this moment to make deep, meaningful, and sustained change with a central focus on education equity.
-The WEC Briefing Series provides timely, community-informed reports on essential topics in education, including:
+The WEC Briefing Series provides timely, community-informed reports on essential topics in education:

 Early College: The Best Investment for College Success - November 2022